-6. For hotels and motels, the Planning Commission may permit reduction in minimum loading area requirements listed in this section 4.28.
+6. For hotels and motels, the Planning Commission may permit reduction in minimum loading area requirements in accordance with conditions listed in section 4.28.
 6.

 PART VI.

 Severability.
 Should any section, subdivision, clause, or phrase of this Ordinance be declared by the courts to be invalid, the validity of the Ordinance as a whole, or in part, shall not be affected other than the part invalidated.